Gnothi-Seauton/Terminusinarum/_posts/2019-07-05-Brian-Kai-ping-Leung.md

 原文来自「南华早报SCMP」Alvin Lum   [‘It wasn’t violence for violence’s sake’: the only unmasked protester at storming of Hong Kong’s legislature gives his account of the day’s drama](https://www.scmp.com/news/hong-kong/politics/article/3017327/it-wasnt-violence-violences-sake-only-unmasked-protester)

 ---
+**‘It wasn’t violence for violence’s sake’: the only unmasked protester at storming of Hong Kong’s legislature gives his account of the day’s drama**

 > Brian Leung speaks exclusively to the Post via Telegram to explain why he removed his mask and has no regrets

 > Leung volunteered to read out key demands of protesters in chamber, fearing that the events, clear demands needed to be put on the table